 Royal Botanical Gardens, Peradeniya

 Now, this is the most scenic part of Kandy.
 Ideally, I would have wanted to come here for a morning or evening walk but its timings ensure that you walk here during the day.
-So, I was here as I checked out of Kandy post lunch and after visiting the Kandy markets.
+So, I was here as I checked out post lunch and after visiting the markets.
 Incidentally, Royal Botanical Gardens also stand on the banks of Mahaweli River.

 These royal gardens date back to late 14th CE when the kings of Kandy built them on the banks of Mahaweli River.
 There was a temple also built inside.
 However, what you see today is primarily what was built by the British when they were ruling the country.